 IEEE Broadcast Technology Society

 There shall be two grades of IEEE Broadcast Technology Society (hereinafter Society) membership: student members and members.
-Student members of the IEEE may become student members of the Society upon payment of the annual student membership fee in effect at the time Society membership is requested.
-Members of the IEEE in other grades may become members of the Society upon payment of the annual Society membership fee in effect at the time Society membership is requested.
-Special categories of membership and the appropriate annual Society membership fees shall be as specified in IEEE Bylaws.
+Student members of the IEEE may become student members of the Society upon payment of the annual student membership dues in effect at the time Society membership is requested.
+Members of the IEEE in other grades may become members of the Society upon payment of the annual Society membership dues in effect at the time Society membership is requested.
+Special categories of membership and the appropriate annual Society membership dues shall be as specified in IEEE Bylaws.

-Non-members of the IEEE who are members of certain other organizations accredited by the IEEE, as provided in IEEE rules and regulations, may become affiliates of the IEEE and members of the Society upon payment of the annual Society membership fee in effect at the time Society membership is requested.
+Non-members of the IEEE who are members of certain other organizations accredited by the IEEE, as provided in IEEE rules and regulations, may become affiliates of the IEEE and members of the Society upon payment of the annual Society membership dues in effect at the time Society membership is requested.
 Affiliates shall have the same rights and privileges in the Society as IEEE members, and shall be eligible to serve and hold office on any board or committee, with the exception of the offices of President and Vice President of the Society.
 Reference: IEEE Constitution and IEEE Bylaws.

-The annual Society membership fees shall be reviewed each year as part of the Society budget cycle and adjusted to meet Society fiscal needs.
-The Society Administrative Committee must approve any proposed change in the annual Society membership fees.
+The annual Society membership dues shall be reviewed each year as part of the Society budget cycle and adjusted to meet Society fiscal needs.
+The Society Administrative Committee must approve any proposed change in the annual Society membership dues.

-Affiliates shall pay the same annual Society membership fee as Society members.
-This fee is in addition to the affiliate surcharge specified in IEEE rules and regulations.
+Affiliates shall pay the same annual Society membership dues as Society members.
+This affiliate rate is in addition to the affiliate surcharge specified in IEEE rules and regulations.

 5. Fiscal Year